 Kabocha, also referred to as Japanese pumpkin or kabocha squash, is a seasonal vegetable that peaks in the fall through winter.
-It is revered for its nutrient rich flesh and mild sweet flavor.
+It is revered for its nutrient-rich flesh and mildly sweet flavor.

 Yet another popular Japanese dish is kabocha korokke (or croquettes).
 Other popular ways in which kabocha is incorporated into Japanese cuisine is tempura.
 You'll often find a slice of pumpkin tempura amongst the assorted tempura selection at Japanese restaurants.
 Kabocha may also be used as a substitute for potato in several dishes, and can also be incorporated into dishes such as pasta, stews, curry rice, and simmered dishes.

 Microwave the kabocha squash to soften its exterior skin, which is very tough.
 This will make it easier to slice.

 - 1 tablespoon butter

 - 2 teaspoons chicken bouillon powder (Note: 2 cups chicken broth can be substituted for the bouillon powder and water)